 Ah, summer.
 A stress free season of living — unless your hair is falling out.
 As your closet sheds your winter wear, your scalp may be also shedding some extra padding.
 According to Dr. Williams, "

 Summertime hair loss is real, and research suggests that women experience elevated rates of hair shedding due to hair follicles entering a resting phase, known as Telogen Effluvium (TE).
 When hair is subjected to more extreme weather, perhaps as much as 70 percent of hair follicles can prematurely enter this resting phase, leading to more hair shedding than usual."

 Don't worry.
 This is just seasonal shedding, which you're likely to endure more in July and August when temperatures rise.

-Hormonal changes are real when it comes to giving birth.
+real when it comes to giving birth.
 Many women have reported postpartum hair loss after delivering their little one.
 But your luscious locks will return.
 Similar to hair loss related to stress, this temporary hair loss is considered telogen effluvium.
+7 Menopause

 If you're hair is surprising you with sudden hair loss, don't worry.
 There is likely a reason that your doctor can help you find out.
 The great news: once you know what's causing your hair to fall out, you can take care of your hair to curb the loss.